 For prescriptions that carry the risk of a number of problems, the FDA requires drugmakers to put a warning label on the bottle.
-Some prescriptions are also considered more unsafe because of the risk that patients may become addicted, such as with opioid pain medications.
+Some prescriptions are also considered more unsafe because of the risk that patients may become addicted.

 You should always talk to your pharmacist before taking a new drug to understand how it may affect you and what side effects to look out for.

 Most medical professionals and scientists agree that all medications have the potential to cause side effects for some users.
 Even over-the-counter drugs, commonly thought of as safe, can pose risks to patients who don’t read the label and take too many doses.
 Therefore, it is extremely important to follow the instructions for use for all medications, whether they are prescription drugs, over-the-counter medications, or dietary supplements.

 That said, some prescription drugs have side effects so severe, that the risk of taking them can far outweigh the benefit they might otherwise provide.
 In these cases, pharmaceutical companies are required by law to provide clear, understandable labels that highlight the potential side effects in language that patients can understand.
 Some of these side effects are so severe, that the U.S. Food and Drug Administration (FDA) requires them to carry black box warnings to ensure that consumers understand the risks.

 What should I do if I experience a side effect from a drug?

 If you or a loved one suffers from a severe drug side effect, such as an allergic reaction or other life-threatening reaction, the first thing you should do is seek medical help right away.
 If you cannot reach your primary care physician, call 911 or seek other emergency care.